djoezeke/djoezeke/README.md

 - 💬 Ask me about anything, I am happy to help
 - 😄 Pronouns: **Maker** ,**Leader** and a **Coder**

-  ⚡ Fun fact: **I bridge the gap between technical and non-technical stakeholders effortlessly.
-Adept at translating complex technical concepts into understandable language for diverse audiences**

 ---

 </div>